 Compare the pronunciation of following proper names:

 Spelling Maryo with y rather than i allows the stress to be shifted to a, the second-to-last vowel letter.
 With the stress on the appropriate vowel, it makes no difference in Globasa whether Maryo is pronounced as two syllables, with a consonantal y (ma-ryo or mar-yo), or alternatively, as three syllables, with y pronounced as an unstressed i (ma-ri-o).

-Unless they must be pronounced as separate syllables, u and i do not typically appear next to other vowels.
+Unless stressed, u and i do not appear next to other vowels.
 Instead, w and y are conventionally used, either preceded or followed by vowels.